-If you look online for information about taking US dollars to Peru, you’ll probably come across conflicting advice.
-Some websites and forum dwellers recommend taking a large stash of dollars, stating that most businesses will happily accept US currency.
+If you dig around for information about taking U.S. dollars to Peru, you’ll probably come across conflicting advice.
+Some recommend bringing a large stash of dollars, stating that most businesses will happily accept U.S. currency.
 Others, meanwhile, suggest relying almost entirely on Peruvian currency, the sol (formerly the nuevo sol).
 But the real answer is that you can usually use both currencies across the country, but it really depends on where exactly you're going in Peru and what kind of establishments you plan on visiting.

-For day-to-day use, however, it’s best to carry soles rather than dollars.
-You can pay for all your travel needs -- food, accommodation, transport etc. -- using the local currency, whereas not everyone will accept dollars (you’ll have problems paying for small items in many shops and markets, for example, as well as in basic, family-run restaurants unless you have Peruvian soles.
+For day-to-day use, however, it’s best to carry Peruvian soles rather than American dollars.
+Although you can pay for all your big travel needs—food, accommodation, and transport—using American currency, you may have problems paying for small items in many shops, markets, and food stands, for example, as well as in basic, family-run restaurants unless you have Peruvian soles.

-How Much Money Should Your Bring to Peru?
+How Much Money Should You Bring to Peru

 The amount of USD you take also depends on your travel plans.
-If you are going backpacking in Peru on a reasonably low budget, it's simply easier to travel with soles rather than US dollars.
-If you’re planning to stay in top-end hotels, eat in upscale restaurants and fly from place to place (or if you're heading to Peru on a package tour), you might find that dollars are just as useful as soles.
+If you are going backpacking in Peru on a reasonably low budget, it's simply easier to travel with soles rather than U.S. dollars.
+If you’re planning on staying in high-end hotels, eating in upscale restaurants, and flying from place to place (or if you're heading to Peru on a package tour), you might find that dollars are just as useful as soles.
 Major cities in Peru, such as Lima, Cusco, and Arequipa, are also more likely places to accept U.S. currency compared to smaller, rural towns that may only use Peruvian soles.

-Small dollar bills are better than large, as some businesses won’t have enough change for larger denominations.
-Finally, be prepared to receive your change in soles rather than dollars.
+- Small dollar bills are better than large, as some businesses won’t have enough change for larger denominations.
+Finally, be prepared to receive your change in Peruvian soles rather than dollars.